 These Garlic Broccoli Steaks are a fun way to eat broccoli.
 They’re made with minimal ingredients and go from good to great thanks to the garlic aioli.

-Now that we got that out of the way, let’s talk about broccoli, or more specifically broccoli steaks.
-I know cauliflower steaks have been a “thing” for awhile now, but I feel like we don’t see enough broccoli steaks, and they’re just as good if not better!
-Roasted broccoli is, well, way better than steamed broccoli, and somehow eating broccoli with a fork and knife makes it seem more filling.
+You see, cauliflower steaks have been popular for awhile now, but I feel like we don’t see enough broccoli steaks, and they’re just as good if not better!
+Roasted broccoli is way better than steamed broccoli, and somehow eating broccoli with a fork and knife makes it seem more filling.
 I can’t explain it, but it’s true.

 Garlic Broccoli Steaks